-A wet vacuum is really beneficial for when you have heavy-duty jobs often.
+A wet vacuum is really beneficial when you have heavy-duty jobs often.
 You’ll want to invest in a wet vacuum both for when you want to suck up any quantity of water easily or when you want to suck up large amounts of dirt/debris as they typically have a large tank and are easy to empty out.
-A wet vac is extremely beneficial when you’re working in a garage, construction, plumbing, or any other industrial type locations.
-A wet vac typically comes with a longer hose with attachments which is extremely helpful when you have to get to hard to reach locations.
+A wet vac is extremely beneficial when you’re working in a garage, construction, plumbing, or any other industrial-type location.
+A wet vac typically comes with a longer hose with attachments which is extremely helpful when you have to get to hard-to-reach locations.

-Another benefit of a wet vacuum is it can actually be used as a carpet cleaner so having one of these can also be a cost saving method so you don’t have to rent a carpet cleaner as well.
 Treat your carpet with the carpet cleaner liquid manually, scrub out the stains, and then suck the carpet cleaner out of the carpet using your wet vacuum.
-You’ll just repeat this process with water again to help rinse out the carpet and get the soap and dirt out but it works just as well.
+You’ll just repeat this process with water to help rinse the carpet and get the soap and dirt out, but it works just as well.
 It is a more manual process to clean your carpet using a wet vacuum but if you have the time, you’ll save on costs!
+Another benefit of a wet vacuum is that it can be used as a carpet cleaner, so having one of these can also be a cost-saving method so you don’t have to rent a carpet cleaner.

 How to decide between a wet and dry vacuum cleaner?

 Ideally, if you’re just a standard home/apartment owner and you plan on just cleaning up the standard dirt and grime that accumulates in your home, then the standard dry vacuum is going to be your best bet.
 This is also better for the air in your home as the filtration system is much better.
 It also is easier to use on a large area and it’s designed to pull things out from the carpet.